cloudflare/terraform-provider-cloudflare/docs/data-sources/ruleset.md

+<a id="nestedatt--rules--exposed_credential_check"></a>
+### Nested Schema for `rules.exposed_credential_check`

+Read-Only:

+- `password_expression` (String) Expression that selects the password used in the credentials check.
+- `username_expression` (String) Expression that selects the user ID used in the credentials check.

 <a id="nestedatt--rules--logging"></a>
 ### Nested Schema for `rules.logging`

 Read-Only:

 - `enabled` (Boolean) Whether to generate a log when the rule matches.

+<a id="nestedatt--rules--ratelimit"></a>
+### Nested Schema for `rules.ratelimit`

+Read-Only:

+- `characteristics` (List of String) Characteristics of the request on which the ratelimiter counter will be incremented.
+- `counting_expression` (String) Defines when the ratelimit counter should be incremented.
+It is optional and defaults to the same as the rule's expression.
+- `mitigation_timeout` (Number) Period of time in seconds after which the action will be disabled following its first execution.
+- `period` (Number) Period in seconds over which the counter is being incremented.
+- `requests_per_period` (Number) The threshold of requests per period after which the action will be executed for the first time.
+- `requests_to_origin` (Boolean) Defines if ratelimit counting is only done when an origin is reached.
+- `score_per_period` (Number) The score threshold per period for which the action will be executed the first time.
+- `score_response_header_name` (String) The response header name provided by the origin which should contain the score to increment ratelimit counter on.